Swayamgupta07/AI-Search-Algorithms-Visualizer/README.md

 ## Method 1

-The app is deployed on GitHub Pages; Open this link [AI Search](https://swayamgupta07.github.io/AI-Search-Algorithms-Visualizer/).
+The app is deployed on GitHub Pages; Open this link [AI Search ](https://swayamgupta07.github.io/AI-Search-Algorithms-Visualizer/).

 ## Method 2